syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 7. Select the Windows Application tab.

-   > Note: The content under the tab is displayed.
+   N> The content under the tab is displayed.

    ![](Features_images/Features_img241.png)